 Elizabeth Flux (Pratchat Library Captain) is a freelance writer with a focus on film and pop culture, and previous editor of Voiceworks magazine.
 She has been published in Film Ink, Metro, Junkee, The Lifted Brow, Spook and Kill Your Darlings and can be found tweeting terrible puns @ElizabethFlux.
 Pratchat is Elizabeth’s first podcast.

 Ben McKenzie is a comedian, writer and game designer.
-His work includes PlayStation VR game Table of Tales: The Crooked Crown with Tin Man Games (as lead writer), and, as actor, writer and producer, time travel audio comedy Night Terrace (as heard on BBC Radio 4 Extra).
+His work includes the VR game Table of Tales: The Crooked Crown and time travel radio comedy Night Terrace (as heard on BBC Radio 4 Extra).
 He also teaches creative writing for 100 Story Building and comedy writing for the Australian College of the Arts.
-Ben tweets at @McKenzie_Ben, has a web site at benmckenzie.com.au, and his favourite dinosaur is Stegosaurus.
-Ben also co-hosts the podcasts Splendid Chaps and re:Discovery, and appears regularly as a guest on the Night Terrace after show, On the Terrace.
+Ben tweets at @McKenzie_Ben, his favourite dinosaur is Stegosaurus, and his favourite element is helium.
+Ben has previously hosted and produced the podcasts Splendid Chaps, re:Discovery and On the Terrace.

 The Supporting Cast

-David Ashton created the music for the show, including the intro and outro themes, and the music for our footnotes and “previously on” montages.
+David Ashton created the music for the show, including all variations of the intro and outro themes, and the music for our footnotes and “previously on” montages.
 Find him via Sample and Hold Studios on Facebook.

 At the end of every episode, you’ll hear the dulcet tones of actor and singer Petra Elliott.

 How to Follow Pratchat

-Subscribing to a podcast means using “podcatcher” software that checks our podcast feed periodically for new episodes and downloads them for you.
-Most podcatchers run on smartphones, and according to our stats the most popular apps include Apple Podcasts (the built-in one for iPhones), Google Podcasts (the free one from…er…Google), Overcast (free, for iPhone and iPad only) and Pocket Casts (about $6 Australian on iPhone and Android phones).
-You can find us in various podcast directories like Apple Podcasts, Google Podcasts and Stitcher; just search for “Pratchat”.
+“Following” a podcast means using an app – sometimes called a “podcatcher” – that checks our podcast feed periodically for new episodes and downloads them for you.
+Most podcast apps run on smartphones, and according to our stats the most popular ones include Apple Podcasts (the built-in one for iPhones), Google Podcasts (the free one from…er…Google), Overcast (free, for iPhone and iPad only) and Pocket Casts (now also free, for iPhone and Android phones).
+You can find us in various podcast directories and streaming services like Apple Podcasts, Google Podcasts and Stitcher; just search for “Pratchat”.
 You can also use the buttons below (which also appear in the sidebar menu at right).